At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 As in \cite[Sec.~4.1]{DIRT_SPA}, we endow $D_{\mathbb{R}}=D_{\mathbb{R}}[0,\bar{T}]$ with Skorokhod's M1 topology because it will allow us to circumvent irregularities in the loss, $L^N$, by virtue of its monotonicity.
 For properties of this topology we will be referring to \cite{ledger_2016, whitt} (in \cite{whitt} it is called the strong M1 topology and denoted $SM_1$).
 Importantly, these properties rely on the members of $D_{\mathbb{R}}$ being left-continuous at the terminal time, which is the reason for the continuous extension of the particle system to $\bar{T}$.
 Furthermore, we emphasise that $(D_{\mathbb{R}},\text{M1})$ is a Polish space \cite[Thm.~12.8.1]{whitt} and that its Borel sigma algebra is generated by the marginal projections \cite[Thm.~11.5.2]{whitt}.

-Similarly to \cite[Lemmas 5.4 and 5.5]{DIRT_SPA}, once we have a result such as Proposition \ref{prop: Loss process nice at 0} at both endpoints $t=0$ and $t=\bar{T}$, the tightness of the empirical measures is an easy consequence of the properties of the M1 topology (Proposition \ref{lem:tightness}).
+Similarly to the analysis in \cite[Lemmas 5.4 and 5.5]{DIRT_SPA}, once we have a result such as Proposition \ref{prop: Loss process nice at 0} at both endpoints $t=0$ and $t=\bar{T}$, the tightness of the empirical measures becomes an easy consequence of the properties of the M1 topology (see Proposition \ref{lem:tightness}).
 From Prokhorov's theorem \cite[Thm.~5.1]{billingsley}, we thus obtain a weakly convergent subsequence of the pair $(\mathbf{P}^N,B^0)$, and the goal is then to relate the resulting limit point to a solution of (\ref{eq:Relaxed McKean-Vlasov}).